indygreg/python-zstandard/README.rst

    $ tox

 Tests use the ``hypothesis`` Python package to perform fuzzing.
 If you don't have it, those tests won't run.
+Since the fuzzing tests take longer to execute than normal tests, you'll need to opt in to running them by setting the ``ZSTD_SLOW_TESTS`` environment variable.
+This is set automatically when using ``tox``.

-There is also an experimental CFFI module.
-You need the ``cffi`` Python package installed to build and test that.
+The ``cffi`` Python package needs to be installed in order to build the CFFI bindings.
+If it isn't present, the CFFI bindings won't be built.

 To create a virtualenv with all development dependencies, do something like the following::